 To reach Delhi, you will need to cover a total distance of about 1,411, 1,495, 2,156 km from Mumbai, Kolkata, and Bengaluru respectively.
 Check out the following details on how you can easily visit Delhi by the following means of public transport without any hassle.

-By Air.
 The nearest airport is Indira Gandhi International Airport located 20 km away from Pragati Maidan and is well-connected to major cities in India.
 There are regular domestic and international flight services provided by renowned airline companies such as Air India, IndiGo, Air China, Air Astana, Air Canada, Emirates, and many others.
 After deboarding at the airport, it will take you around 30-45 minutes (depending upon the traffic and weather conditions) to reach the destination.
 Once you land at the airport, you can easily book a taxi to reach here.

-By Train.
 New Delhi Railway Station (4.7 km) and Anand Vihar Railway Station (13.4 km) are the nearest railway stations to reach Pragati Maidan.
 Once you deboard at the station, you can take a bus, taxi, cab, or auto to reach the destination.

-By Road.
 Delhi is easily accessible from all parts of the country via road networks that are well-maintained and easily motorable.
 To reach here, you can either decide to go by buses, taxis or if you want and as per your convenience, you can also consider traveling by your own vehicle.